iPhones and iPads have come a long way over the years, but one area they haven't improved as much as we might hope is in battery life.

-A smart way to carry your essentials and a charger.
+We should clarify that it doesn't open up like a regular wallet, but it's still a smart way to carry your essentials and a charger.

 That capacity is more than most smartphones, meaning carrying this slim battery pack with you will give you the reassurance of a full recharge.
 Itself recharges via microUSB pretty quickly, and we've used it to fully charge several iPhones.

 It is affordable too, compared to high street prices.

 While we haven't personally tested this battery pack from Anker, it promises a powerful 6,700mAh, which is enough to charge an iPhone 7 or iPhone 6 twice, and an iPhone 7 Plus once.
 Anker prides itself on it being as small as a chocolate bar, which means it can fit easily in your pocket or bag.
 Plus, a durable exterior makes it drop proof.